Departmental Assistance | Federal and State Aid

 Cal Grant Teaching Credential Program Benefit

 Students who received Cal Grants as undergraduates within the final 15 months of enrollment may qualify for an additional year of funding while pursuing a teaching credential.
 Eligible students are required to submit both a Free Application for Federal Student Aid (FAFSA) for the academic year in which benefits are requested and the Request for Cal Grant Teaching Credential Program Benefits form available on the California Student Aid Commission’s website.
-Both documents are also available at the M Center.

 Because on-campus work eligibility is prioritized to undergraduate students, graduate students typically are not eligible for on-campus work-study positions.
 Graduate students seeking part-time or other employment opportunities are encouraged to utilize the off-campus job listing services of Career Services.